hpmavani/hpmavani.github.io/source/_posts/Outfit-Styling-with-Neural-Networks.md

 The ideal vision for this project is that the model is able to pick up on the subtleties of color, pattern, and texture combinations as well as other implicit features that determine outfit compatability and use this to predict the next "token."

 To achieve this, the model will be fit with a training dataset of about 18,000 compatible outfits with over 100,000 clothing items.
 Each clothing item will have a textual description, a category ID, and price.
 However, for simplicity, we will only consider the textual description.
+Additionally, category ID refers to the general category of items the clothing item belongs to ,e.g., shoes, handbags, t-shirts.
+This information will only be used for analyzing the distribution of items in the dataset and primary data visualization.

+## Tokens?

 With the diverse array of clothing item descriptions, we can make a massive vocabulary for our model with tokenized clothing items.
 However, if we truly want token -> clothing description, the tokenizing and embedding must be done from scratch and we can't take advantage of in-built embedding models within pre-trained models such as GPT-2.
 This approach would be like training a transformer model from scratch which provides a lot of flexibility but is also tasking in terms of compute.